JoshuaKoh/async-werewolf/roles.md

 ## Wolfsbane

 The possessor of Wolfsbane will be magically spared from death by wolf attacks, once.
+A wolf attack is an attack by a plater with the race of Werewolf.
+It does not protect against the lunatic, for example.
 The Moderator will inform the Wolfsbane owner of their special status at the start of the game.